CogNetSys/stabilai/README.md

 # What Next?

-1. Add Learning Rate Scheduler:

-2. Incorporate learning rate schedulers to adjust the learning rate during training based on validation metrics.
+1. Add Learning Rate Scheduler: Incorporate learning rate schedulers to adjust the learning rate during training based on validation metrics.

-3. Implement Early Stopping with Patience:

-4. Enhance the early stopping mechanism to monitor additional metrics or implement more sophisticated stopping criteria.
+2. Implement Early Stopping with Patience: Enhance the early stopping mechanism to monitor additional metrics or implement more sophisticated stopping criteria.

-5. Save and Load Model Checkpoints:

-6. Implement functionality to save intermediate model checkpoints and load them for resuming training or inference.
+3. Save and Load Model Checkpoints: Implement functionality to save intermediate model checkpoints and load them for resuming training or inference.

+4. Hyperparameter Optimization Tools: Integrate tools like Optuna or Hyperopt for automated hyperparameter tuning.

+5. Dockerization: Containerize your application using Docker for consistent environments across different machines.